 John J. Stephens

-Senior Executive Vice President and Chief Financial Officer,
+Senior Executive Vice President and Chief Financial Officer, AT&T Inc.

 Previously, Mr. Stephens served as senior vice president and controller, with responsibility for all financial reporting and operational reporting, accounting policy, business planning and regulatory reporting for AT&T. He also served as chief financial officer for the Diversified business unit and had responsibility for all corporate tax and shared services.
 He was named to that position in November 2001.